Upgrade to remove ads

 🗑

-pending show Assessment
+pending waiting for Assessment

 🗑

-pathogen show Public Health
+pathogen organism that causes the problem Public Health

 🗑

-show the risk for being sick Public Health
+morbidity the risk for being sick Public Health

 🗑

-mortality the risk for dying show
+mortality the risk for dying Public Health

 🗑

-show the cause Public Health
+etiology the cause Public Health

 🗑

-disposition what happened to the patient at the end of the visit; often used at the end of ED notes to reference where the patient went after the visit(home, ICU, normal hospital bed) show
+disposition what happened to the patient at the end of the visit; often used at the end of ED notes to reference where the patient went after the visit(home, ICU, normal hospital bed) Plan

 🗑

-discharge literally, to unload; it has two meanings: 1. to send home (unload the patient from the health care setting to home) 2. fluid coming out of a part of the body (body unloading a fluid) show
+discharge literally, to unload; it has two meanings: 1. to send home (unload the patient from the health care setting to home) 2. fluid coming out of a part of the body (body unloading a fluid) Plan

 🗑